XAP-Software/XAP-Software.github.io/_posts/2022-05-06-nextjs_popup_with_params.md

   }
 ```

 In the end we need to call this handler on click.
-For example, if we have array `data` with different objects, which are generated dynamically, you will see pop-up with unique data for every element.
+For example, we have an array `data` with different dynamically generated objects and want to see a pop-up with unique data for each element.

 ```jsx
 export default function Test({data}) {